Song-Joo-Young/ToTTo-Fine-tuning-in-colab/README.md

 # ToTTo Fine-tuning in colab
+ToTTo is an open-domain English table-to-text dataset with over 120,000 training examples that proposes a controlled generation task: given a Wikipedia table and a set of highlighted table cells, produce a one-sentence description from Google Research.

+During the dataset creation process, tables from English Wikipedia are matched with (noisy) descriptions.
+Each table cell mentioned in the description is highlighted and the descriptions are iteratively cleaned and corrected to faithfully reflect the content of the highlighted cells.

 This repository serves as the hub for the ToTTo dataset, offering a collection of diverse T5-base models fine-tuned on the ToTTo dataset.

-This repository presents a comparative analysis of various T5-base models and state-of-the-art (SOTA) models to assess their performance on the controlled table-to-text generation task proposed by ToTTo.
+We present a comparative analysis of various T5-base models and state-of-the-art (SOTA) models to assess their performance on the controlled table-to-text generation task proposed by ToTTo.

 In addition, for beginners to learn easily, all tasks come with Colab notebooks for seamless execution.